Jaysontian/jaysontian.github.io/README.md

 # jaysontian.github.io

-#Basically Everything in here are all different pages and I am currently
-#trying to figure out how I can unclutter this mess
+Basically I'm trying to figure out how I can unclutter this mess by putting them into different repositries but I'm also kinda lazy to.
+It'll happen one day.
-#by making a respository for each
-#but I am getting very
-#lazy so I am
-#going to
-#not